danielb987/EmojicodeEditor/README.md

 support debugging of the program at this point, so EmojicodeEditor has its own compiler and debugger.

+### Download
+The lastest development version [EmojicodeEditor.jar](https://danielb987.github.io/EmojicodeEditor/distribution/EmojicodeEditor.jar) is generated on every new commit.
+There is no stable version yet.

 ### Contribution
 If you want to contribute to the project, please create an Issue first.
 That will allow us to discuss the desired change before doing the work on the contribution.